 Weiler, L. M., Lee, S.-K., Zhang, J., Ausherbauer, K., Schwartz, S. E. O., Kanchewa, S. S., & Taussig, H. N. (2021).
 Mentoring Children in Foster Care: Examining Relationship Histories as Moderators of Intervention Impact on Children’s Mental Health and Trauma Symptoms.
 American Journal of Community Psychology. https://doi.org/10.1002/ajcp.12549 Summarized by Ariel Ervin Notes of Interest: Although caring relationships with […]

-By Christina Haines, National Mentoring Resource Center For youth in foster care, change is a constant.
+By Christina Haines, Reprinted from the National Mentoring Resource Center For youth in foster care, change is a constant.
 Each time a youth is moved, they can expect some or all of the pillars of their life will have to change, like relationships, schools, providers, neighborhoods, and friends.
 Each move causes trauma.
-Youth experience more moves the longer […]
+Youth experience more […]

 Poon, C. Y. S., Christensen, K. M., & Rhodes, J. E. (2021).
 A Meta-analysis of the Effects of Mentoring on Youth in Foster Care.
 Journal of Youth and Adolescence. https://doi.org/10.1007/s10964-021-01472-6 By Jean Rhodes, Cyanea Poon, and Kirsten Christensen Introduction Research suggests that mentoring programs may promote a range of positive outcomes in youth populations.
 Less is known, […]